-Excellence in police service marks the professional life of this 97th Grand Master, Alan La Madrid Purisima.
+Excellence in police service marks the professional life of this 97th GM, Alan La Madrid Purisima.

 With 35 years of devoted public service as a well-rounded police commander and executive, he now brings this same excellence to the Craft under the administrative banner theme of “Serbisyong Makatotohanan para sa Kapatiran at Mamamayan.”

 Introducing reform measures while motivating the best out of his men are the trademarks of this Chief of the Philippine National Police (PNP), Police Director-General Alan La Madrid Purisima.

 Our Grand Master traced his humble roots in the town of San Ildefonso, Ilocos Sur when he was born on November 21, 1959 from parents Technical Sergeant Rodolfo R. Purisima, a retired member of the Philippine Constabulary, and Mrs. Josefina La Madrid Purisima, a retired public school teacher.